12 min read

 Cache::remember("tenant_{$tenant->id}_users", 3600, fn() => User::all());

-Spatie's package handles this automatically if you use their caching layer.
+Spatie's package handles this automatically if you enable the PrefixCacheTask in your config.

 Common Mistakes to Avoid